 Outdated signals also affect State DOT costs.
 Personnel must respond to citizen complaints when traffic signals do not meet traveler needs.
 Personnel compile the data for transportation specialists who then analyze the data and develop updated signal timing using the traditional signal timing process before generating their recommendations.
 Because these specialists must balance the needs of one intersection against system requirements, this is time consuming as well as expensive.

 With ASCT, the data collection and analysis are done automatically.
-More important for travelers, signal timing updates are made as situations occur—stopping many complaints from ever happening.
+More important for travelers, signal timing updates are made as situations occur—topping many complaints from ever happening.

 Types of ASCT